Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 Read my full bio here.

-But how exactly is it taxed?
-Well, the answer largely depends on whether you choose an asset sale or a stock sale.
+Well, goodwill tax treatment in the sale of a business largely depends on whether you choose an asset sale or a stock sale.

 Key Takeaways